tenable/audit_scripts/baseline/TIPS_AND_TRICKS.md

 If you want to use a Tenable or other third party audit, the original method was to get the source audit from a download site, customize it with the organizations policy values, and treat it as a custom audit when scanning.
 The requirement to verify the custom policy values adds overhead and possibilties for missing values, or mis-typing values.

-As of March of 2019, a debug opotion was enable that allows the source audit to be presented in the Debugging Log Report.
+As of March of 2019, a debug option was enabled that allows the source audit to be presented in the Debugging Log Report.
 With this, you can run the "gold image" scan using any audit file and enabling Debug Plugin option in the policy.
 When the results are done, the source audit can be saved out of the Debugging Log Report.
 The only modification that must be done is to remove the first line in the file as it contains a timestamp.

 ## Custom Audit Content